Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on and with strict upper triangular constraints

 \section{Optimization on $\SO(n)$ and $\O(n)$ with strict upper triangular constraints}

 In this section, we consider optimization problems with strict upper triangular (SUT) constraints over $\SO(n)$ and $\O(n)$: Let $A\in\R^{n\by n}$ and let $\cC$ be a nonempty closed convex subset of $\pi_\sut(\Bop(n))$.
-We consider the problems
+We consider the problems (which we also stated in the introduction)

 where the last inequality is because $\Bop(n)$ is the convex hull of $\O(n)$.
 Here, we define the values of \labelcref{eq:opt_over_so_with_sut,eq:opt_over_o_with_sut} to be $-\infty$ whenever they are infeasible.
+Since \Cref{eq:opt_over_bop_with_sut} is always feasible (by our assumptions on $\cC$), and $\Bop(n)$ is compact, the supremum is always acheived in this last case.
 Nonetheless, by compactness, \labelcref{eq:opt_over_so_with_sut,eq:opt_over_o_with_sut} both achieve their maxima as long as they are feasible.

 The following theorem is the main result of this section and shows that one or both of these inequalities hold at equality for certain choices of $A$.

 \thmoptsosut* We will prove \cref{thm:opt_so_with_sut} in \cref{subsec:proof_opt_so_with_sut}.
 As a byproduct of the proof, we will also see a numerical method for constructing optimizers of \eqref{eq:opt_over_so_with_sut} or \eqref{eq:opt_over_o_with_sut} from an optimizer of the convex program \eqref{eq:opt_over_bop_with_sut} by solving an SDP.
 In \cref{subsec:rank_one_coordinate}, we verify that our results in this section can be applied to problems with few coordinate constraints or rank-one constraints.